 Giulio Di Sturco is an Italian photographer based in Bangkok, Thailand, with over 15 years of experience working internationally as a professional photographer; he currently works primarily throughout Asia and Africa.

-He studied photography at the European Institute of Design and Visual Arts in Rome and has joined the VII Mentor Program for two years.
+He studied photography at the European Institute of Design and Visual Arts in Rome and joined the VII Mentor Program for two years.
 He works with some of the most important international organizations such as: Greenpeace, MSF, UNITAID, the United Nations, WHO and Action Aid.

 His work has appeared on many international publication as: L’Espresso, Vanity Fair, Io Donna, The Daily Telegraph, Time, MarieClaire, Geo, The Sunday Times Magazine, Newsweek.
 Twice the first prize winner of the World Press Photo Awards, Sony World Photo Awards and the British Journal of Photography among other awards and recognitions.
 Giulio continues to push the boundaries of documentary photography by constantly refining his aesthetic and expanding his visual vocabulary through new and old mediums.
 Much of his personal work focuses on human adversity in climates of environmental and technological evolution.